d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 ## Data Acquisition and Training

-Now, we will experiment with the LeNet model.
+Now that we've implemented the model, we might as well run some experiments to see what we can accomplish with the LeNet model.
-We still use Fashion-MNIST as the training data set since the problem is rather more difficult than OCR (even in the 1990s the error rates were in the 1% range).
+While it might serve nostalgia to train LeNet on the original MNIST OCR dataset, that dataset has become too easy, with MLPs getting over 98% accuracy, so it would be hard to see the benefits of convolutional networks.
+Thus we will stick with Fashion-MNIST as our dataset because while it has the same shape ($28\times28$ images), this dataset is notably more challenging.

 ```{.python .input}
 batch_size = 256
 train_iter, test_iter = d2l.load_data_fashion_mnist(batch_size=batch_size)
 ```

+While convolutional networks may have few parameters, they can still be significantly more expensive to compute than a similarly deep multilayer perceptron so if you have access to a GPU, this might be a good time to put it into action to speed up training.

-Since convolutional networks are significantly more expensive to compute than multilayer perceptrons we recommend using GPUs to speed up training.
-Time to introduce a convenience function that allows us to detect whether we have a GPU: it works by trying to allocate an NDArray on `gpu(0)`, and use `gpu(0)` if this is successful.
+Here's a simple function that we can use to detect whether we have a GPU.
+In it, we try to allocate an NDArray on `gpu(0)`, and use `gpu(0)` as our context if the operation proves successful.
 Otherwise, we catch the resulting exception and we stick with the CPU.

 ```{.python .input}
 # This function has been saved in the d2l package for future use